mohsilas/clipycards/README.md

 <br>

-> A tiny app that automatically creates flashcards from the clipbaord using GPT.
+> A tiny app that automatically creates flashcards from the clipbaord using OpenAI's GPT.
 > <p>Wanna turn <mark>this</mark> into a flashcard?
 Control+C...
 Done.</p>

 # 📖 Table of Contents